I’m in BUW for the first time and I don’t know what to do.

 How to renew a book?

-You can renew a book, or prolong its borrowing period, yourself after logging into your user’s account in the catalogue online or at the Circulation Desk.
+You can renew a book, or prolong its borrowing period, yourself after logging into your user’s account in the online catalogue or at the Circulation Desk or to the selfcheck stations.
 You cannot renew a book if:

 - the due date has already passed,